malloydata/malloy/docs/_src/language/shape.md

 ## Joins

 The tables joined to a shape are an important aspect of its definition.
-Read more about this [here](join.md).
+Read more about joins [here](join.md).